 It is likely that some treatments will be available before others as there are different PPE requirements for the various treatments we offer.
 We will keep you updated as the pandemic climate is constantly evolving.

-Currently we are in a level 3 lockdown.
 We will be triaging phone calls and making appointments accordingly.

 Please contact us if you have any concerns.
 Our dental team is more than happy to help answer any questions.